samjain215/todo-app-nextjs-supabase-docker/project310_matrix_todo_app/milestone4/dashboard.md

 ### Branches/Tasks Completed and Merged

 - **Branches Completed**:
-    - `nextjs-setup`: Initialized the project and set up the Supabase integration.
+    - `samyak/db-connection`: Initialized the project and set up the Supabase integration.
-    - `get-tasks-ui`: Developed the UI for viewing tasks.
+    - `ansh/UI_getTasks`: Developed the UI for viewing tasks.
-    - `task-crud-operations`: Implemented CRUD operations for tasks.
+    - `samyak/CRUD_operations`: Implemented CRUD operations for tasks.
-    - `add-task-ui`: Added the UI for task addition.
+    - `ansh/UI_addTask`: Added the UI for task addition.
-    - `get-tasks-backend`: Integrated the backend to fetch tasks.
+    - `arjun/addTask_Test`: Added unit tests for task addition.
-    - `auth-integration`: Developed authentication features.
+    - `samyak/auth_ui_plus_backend`: Developed authentication features.
-    - `add-task-tests`: Added unit tests for task addition.
+    - `arjun/get-tasks`: Added unit tests for fetching task.

 ### Release Candidate

 The project currently has a working version with partial functionality that includes task viewing, adding, and authentication.
-This version is available on the master branch and will be further refined in subsequent releases.
+This version is available on the `requirements_engineering` branch and will be further refined in subsequent releases.

 ### Testing Report